bob-Github-2020/TG_Rate_95CI/README.md

     1949   11       -0.568
     1949   12       -0.804

-If you are working on NOAA data, please use the following Python program:
+If you are working on NOAA data, please use the following Python program for calling the module, TG_Rate_95CI.py:

      #! /usr/bin/python3
      ## for reading NOAA MSL data and calling "TG_Rate_95CI.py"